washingtonpost/ans-schema/docs/proposals/2018-04-24_Handout-and-Stock.md

 ## Handout

-A new possible value will be added to `distributor.category` to represent media provided by a subject in an article that is used for promotional or non-promotional purposes, e.g. product branding, photo of a victim provided by their family.
+A new possible value will be added to `distributor.category` to represent content provided from a source for an article.
+It is usually promotional media distributed directly from a company, e.g. product branding.

 ### Example